|

 end func;

-Note the usage of the 'malloc' function to generate a new data item.
-This data item is not freed automatically but if you do not open files to often this does not hurt.
+Note that the function 'toInterface' is used to generate a new file object.
 Now only the two basic I/O operations must be defined:

-const proc: write (inout NEW_FILE: new_fil, in string: stri) is func
+const proc: write (inout my_file_type: new_fil, in string: stri) is func

 begin